 - Creating a platform for the International Policy Dialogue on IFAP Priority Areas;

-- That the project will be to strengthen the collaboration between the BRICS countries;
+- Strengthening collaboration between BRICS countries;

-- To attend to the theory and practice of Cultural Diversity and Radicalism;
+- Research in Cultural Diversity and Radicalism;

-- To attend to Cyber Ethics; and
+- Promotion of Cyber Ethics; and

 - Research on matters related to the six IFAP objectives including: